Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-As there is no equivalent for the `check_integrity` function in Python,the optimizer isn't able to perform it and just gives out the result of compilation.
+As there is no equivalent for the `check_integrity` function in Python, the optimizer isn't able to perform it and instead just outputs the result of compilation.

 ```python
 @dataclass()